 Payments are made on U.S. Treasury checks.
-The case number and defendant's name should be on the check or check stub.
 Please contact the Finance Unit at (415) 522-4621 or email at CAND_Finance@cand.uscourts.gov if you are not able to determine which case this check is for.
 Please provide the check number and date with your inquiry.

-Who do I contact to notify about a change of address for restitution checks?
+How do I request a change of address for restitution checks?